 ANU's Dr John Magee and Dr Michael Gagan offered a slightly different theory.
 They have argued that not only did widespread burning destroy habitat, it also changed climate.
 In 2004, they provided evidence showing that burning caused a decrease in the exchange of water vapour between the biosphere and atmosphere.
 Clouds stopped forming and the annual monsoon over central Australia failed.
 Whereas once the Nullarbor Plain was home to forests and tree dwelling Kangaroos, now it is desert.
 Likewise, Lake Eyre, formerly a deep-water lake in Australia's interior, is now a huge salt flat occasionally covered by ephemeral floods.
 (1) The change in rainfall patterns in turn caused the ecosystem's collapse and the demise of the megafauna.
 In their own words,

 As human induced climate change caused the rains to fail, it was impossible for humans to remain in balance with the ecosystem.
-When Australia had been fertile, their population densities had been high and may have been in balance with megafauna.
+When Australia had been fertile, animal population densities had been high and humans may have been in balance with megafauna.
 When the ecosystem collapsed, they used their skills of adaptation to hunt megafauna to extinction.